mcneel/developer.rhino3d.com/content/en/guides/cpp/installing-tools-windows/index.md

 ### Rhino 8

-To write C++ plug-ins for Rhino 8 using the Rhino 8 C/C++ SDK, you will need a version of Microsoft Visual Studio that includes the Visual Studio 2019 (v142) platform toolset.
+To write C++ plugins for Rhino 8 using the Rhino 8 C/C++ SDK, you will need a version of Microsoft Visual Studio that includes the Visual Studio 2019 (v142) platform toolset.
 Thus, you can use either [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/).

 1. Download **Microsoft Visual Studio**, either [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) or [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/).
 2. Run the **Visual Studio installer** you just downloaded.